solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 **PointNet**

 PointNet is a seminal paper in point cloud processing because of its simple yet effective architecture.
-PointNet directly takes in a point cloud and produces a single feature vector through an auto-encoder which describes the input point cloud very efficiently.
-The first few layers of the encoder scale up the input to 1024 channels through 1D convolutions and ensure that the network is indifferent to the exact order of the points within the point cloud or its rotation.
-At the end of the encoder a single max pool is applied which produces the feature vector of size 1x1024.
-This feature vector can then be used in subsequent tasks such as shape classifiation or segmantic segmentation by passing it through a decoder.
+PointNet directly takes in a point cloud and produces a single feature vector through an auto-encoder and a final max-pool which describes the input point cloud very efficiently.
+Through feature transform layers, the network is also indifferent to the rotation of the point cloud or the exact order of the points, which is an important feature because the points in a point cloud are unordered.
+The produced feature vector can then be used in subsequent tasks such as shape classifiation or segmantic segmentation by passing it through a decoder.

 ## Point Cloud Generation

-**FoldingNet**

 The task of point cloud generation is, given a compressed version of an input point cloud produces by an encoder (like in PointNet), to decode it back into a point cloud in 3D space.
 A naive way of doing that would be to directly predict each point in the point cloud.
 Altough simple, this approach cannot guarantee that we end up with smooth surfaces on the output shape.
+We'll now look at some of the more sophisticated approaches for point cloud generation.

+**FoldingNet**

-FoldingNet [cite] introduces a more sophisticated way of recovering the point cloud.
+FoldingNet [cite] introduces a way of recovering the point cloud which resembles folding a piece of paper.
 FoldingNet samples points from a 2D grid and then deforms this 2D grid into the 3D shape, similar to Origami (but without sharp edges).
 This type of decoder is referred to as a  'morphing-based' decoder.
 The resulting objects tend to have continuous and smooth surfaces.

 **AtlasNet**